ShinyJonny/advgame/README.md

 ## Known Issues

-- Even when you display help, the enemy mobs move.
+- Even when you just display help, it counts as a step and the enemy mobs move.